whria78/modelderm/README.md

 The algorithm (Model Dermatology) could diagnose 186 skin conditions.
 This is a lite version of ModelDerm Build2021 (EfficientNet Lite B0; CPU version).
-It can be use without any restriction (commercial use = okay).
+It can be use without any restriction.

 # Model Dermatology API Example